Best Eco-Friendly and Sustainable Building Materials in Australia

 2. Reclaimed wood, recycled metal and plastics

-Recycled metal, plastic, concrete, and reclaimed timber all are often used instead of conventional building materials in an act to reduce waste from existing construction and maintenance.
+Recycled metal, plastic, concrete, and reclaimed timber are all often used instead of conventional building materials in an act to reduce waste from existing construction and maintenance.
 Below we take a closer look at the benefits of these building materials.

-💹 Recycled metal: Recycled metal tends to be durable, long-lasting and water/ pest-resistant.
+💹 Recycled metal: Recycled metal tends to be durable, long-lasting, and water/ pest-resistant.
 Because of the factors listed above, recycled metal makes an ideal material choice for all roofing, roofing, structural supports, facades, and many other plumbing components.
 The reason why recycled metal is more sustainable, unlike aluminium or steel, is due to the low energy to takes to re-manufacture.
 In contrast, it’s counterparts go through the process of raw extraction, heating, mining, and processing, resulting in high energy emissions.
 Using recycled metal provides users with a feasible alternative, due to its durability and the lower energy expended.

 💹 Reclaimed wood: Like recycled metal, recycled and reclaimed timber is a popular building material.
 Used in walls, beams, panels, framing, cabinetry, and other furniture it’s the unique and eco-friendly choice for your home.
 In Australia, 75% of freshly sawn timber is used for residential construction.
 At the same time, recycled wood is a much more sustainable option with reduced embodied energy and the bonus of creating a completely one of a kind look for your home.